Augmented Reality Will Put Local SEO On Steroids

 The main point of distinction for augmented reality, when compared to virtual reality, is that its facilitation is dependent on the user’s location.
 That is, you won’t be able to engage in an experience unless you’re at the geo-point of where that experience can occur.
 If I wanted to catch a Pikachu on my Pokémon Go app, I could only do so in certain areas and would need to be physically present within those vicinities to actually find one.

 Think about how this can then extend to search.
-When you’re walking down a popular café district, imagine having the ability to pull out your phone, scan the surrounding area with its camera and have informational data overlayed onto the screen.
+When you’re walking down a popular café district, imagine having the ability to pull out your phone, scan the surrounding area with its camera and have informational data overlaid onto the screen.
 A nearby coffee shop is advertising a ‘buy one get one free’ offer.
 The closest ATM is 100 meters away.
 The public restroom is rated as being clean.

 Therefore, AR brings search even further into the local setting.
 We already know that many geo-based searches occur via phone.
 Marketers have been able to capitalize on this form of search through location-based promotions via geo-targeting, geofencing, and beacons.
 The extent of the current local SEO marketing activities should also be indicative of the potential for search marketers in the space of augmented reality.